soumendrak/MTEnglish2Odia/README.md

 This has been built mainly to help increase quality odia wikipedia articles by translating for English Wikipedia.
 The approach is to start building a parallel corpus between English and Odia language which can later be used in SMT(Statistical Machine Translation) or NMT (Neural Machine Translation) in future by interested people.

+Raw data of 9000 English-Odia un-reviewed parallel pairs dump available in [this file]() as pipe separated phrases or sentences.

 For more details visit the website of this repository : [MTEnglish2Odia](https://soumendrak.github.io/MTEnglish2Odia/)

 Child repositories: